 Longevity of a Transmission: Cautious Driving

 When timid or cautious driving is considered, women often come to mind.
 Stereotypes aside, however, timidity while driving has adverse complications as well.
-For example, extremely cautious drivers often ride their breaks.
+For example, extremely cautious drivers often ride their brakes.
 When a vehicle is driven at a steady pace for a decent amount of time (such as on the highway), lockup converters will engage, creating a unique state within the vehicle.
 When lockup is engaged, the transmission and engine are in a 1:1 ratio or directly engaged, giving the transition a break and – ultimately – extending its life.
 What does this have to do with timid driving?
-Well, when the transmission is in lockup and the break is touched, downshifting happens.
-Constant repetition of lockup and breaking, lockup and breaking, over and over – often occurring when a timid driver is touchy on the breaks – is disastrous to the life of a transmission.
+Well, when the transmission is in lockup and the brake is touched, downshifting happens.
+Constant repetition of lockup and braking, lockup and braking, over and over – often occurring when a timid driver is touchy on the brakes – is disastrous to the life of a transmission.
 Those valves can wear causing premature wear in the valve body or pump.

 Advanced Transmission Center

 When all is said and done, good drivers are great for transmissions and poor drivers ruin transmissions, regardless of gender or age.
 Period.
 Old habits are difficult to break.
 Over time, even the best drivers will like need their transmission repaired or rebuilt.
 This is when a trustworthy, client-oriented transmission center is required.
 For decades, Advanced Transmission Center has been Denver’s transmission repair specialist.
 We provide quality service and years of experience, offering you fair and reliable transmission service.
-Call us today to inquire about a free TrueTest Inspection.
+Call our Westminster (Northwest Denver) location at (303) 421-4140, our Lakewood (Southwest Denver) location at (303) 922-4102 or contact us online to inquire about a free TrueTest Inspection.
 We’d also be glad to talk about great driving habits to maintain the longevity of your car or truck transmission.